Skip to main content

 Exercise a high degree of caution

-We've reviewed our advice for China.
-We haven't changed the level of our advice, exercise a high degree of caution.
-As previously advised, authorities have detained foreigners on the grounds of ‘endangering national security’.
+We continue to advise exercise a high degree of caution in China.
+As previously advised, authorities have detained foreigners on the grounds of 'endangering national security'.
 Australians may be at risk of arbitrary detention or harsh enforcement of local laws, including broadly defined National Security Laws.

 We advise: